fawdlstty/channel-rs/README.md

 ## Manual

+Install: Run `cargo add channel` in the project directory

 ### Unbounded queue

 Features: Unlimited cache capacity, producers and consumers can have multiple, a message can only be consumed once